Former HP Chair Patricia Dunn dies of cancer

-SAN FRANCISCO Dec 5 Patricia Dunn, whose business career included top posts at Barclays' Global Advisors and Hewlett-Packard Co , died on Sunday, according to her husband.
+SAN FRANCISCO Patricia Dunn, whose business career included top posts at Barclays' Global Advisors and Hewlett-Packard Co (HPQ.N), died on Sunday, according to her husband.

 Dunn, 58, whose tenure as Hewlett-Packard's chairwoman was marked by a controversial boardroom spying scandal, died of ovarian cancer, her husband, William Jahnke, told Reuters.